LiskArchive/lisk-legacy-docs/development.md

 #### Start

 Start the Electron client.
-Before staring you need to make sure the application is built.
+Before starting you need to make sure the application is built.
 If you need to build the entire application, run

 ```bash
 npm run build
 ```

 as mentioned before.
-And if you want to solely build electron app, run
+And if you want to solely build the Electron app, run

 ```bash
 npm run build-electron
 ```

-Then, in order to launch electron, you can run
+Then, to launch Electron, you can run

 ```bash
 npm run start
 ```

-Then, in order to launch version with hardware wallet, you can run
+Then, to launch the version with hardware wallet, you can run

 ```bash
 npm run dev-hardware-wallet
 ```

-In order to launch electron that gets live updates from already running webpack-dev-server on port 8080, you can run
+To launch Electron that gets live updates from already running webpack-dev-server on port 8080, you can run

 ```bash
 LISK_HUB_URL="http://localhost:8080" npm run start